Dark Mode Done Right: Advanced Theming Techniques with Shadcn UI

 The Foundation: Understanding Shadcn's Theming Architecture

-Shadcn UI's approach to theming is brilliant in its simplicity.
-Instead of managing hundreds of color variables, you work with a semantic color system based on HSL values:
+Shadcn UI's approach to theming is brilliant in its simplicity and works seamlessly with both Tailwind CSS v3 and the latest v4.
+Instead of managing hundreds of color variables, you work with a semantic color system based on OKLCH values that's fully compatible with Tailwind's CSS-first configuration:

 :root {